How to: Submit an idea

 - Using the Ideas Portal

 - Idea statuses

-- Do I Need a Separate Login for the Idea Portal?
+- Do I need a separate login for the Ideas Portal?

-As we interact with software products, and compare those experiences - both positive and negative - with our own experience and knowledge, we start to form ideas and opinions around how features should exist in the product space.
+As we interact with software products, and compare those experiences with our own, we start to form ideas and opinions around how features should exist in the product space.
 Some of these ideas may be smaller enhancements and extensions to existing product capabilities, while other ideas may be larger, more ambitious ideas that a novel or unique.

 Sharing and expressing these product ideas in a meaningful way can go a long way towards making your ideas stand-out, be heard, and potentially even translated into actual product features and capabilities.

-This guide will show how to interact with the Idea Portal and provide information that you might want to take in consideration when making a meaningful enhancement request.
+This guide will show how to interact with the Ideas Portal and provide information that you might want to take in consideration when making a meaningful enhancement request.

 There are lots of ways the product team looks at potential enhancements.
 Here are a few questions to ask yourself while writing meaningful enhancement requests:

 - What differentiates us in the market?